In today’s world we all have access to cameras 24/7. And because of this, we take more pictures a day then we ever have.

 How do we solve this, print them off.
-I am not talking about on our home printer, unfortunately those don’t last as long no matter what the printer maker says.
-Look at your pictures from 100 years ago.
+I am not talking about our home printer.
+Unfortunately, those don’t last as long no matter what the printer maker says.
+Look at pictures from 100 years ago.
 Those last, I don’t think what you printed off in your office will last that long.

 Go to the store, get an album, turn your cell phone pictures into real pictures.
 Grab the kids and make an album.
 Grab your family and make re-live your memories.
 Holding onto your memories is all you have when it is all said and done.
 Trust me, it is so worth it.